-- 1. a syndicate consists of more than 10 lenders that are not licensed as banks (the 10 non-bank rule); - 2. a Swiss obligor has, on an aggregate level, more than 20 financial creditors that are not licensed as banks (the 20 non-bank rule); or

-3. a Swiss obligor has, on an aggregate level, more than 100 financial creditors that are licensed as banks, under financings that qualify as deposits within the meaning of the relevant rules (the 100 non-bank rule).
+- 1. a syndicate consists of more than 10 non-bank lenders (the 10 non-bank rule); - 2. a Swiss obligor has, on an aggregate level, more than 20 non-bank financial creditors (the 20 non-bank rule); or - 3. a Swiss obligor has, on an aggregate level, more than 100 non-bank financial creditors, under financings that qualify as deposits within the meaning of the relevant rules (the 100 non-bank rule).